Potholes are the unavoidable result of an ageing highway being subjected to traffick and adverse weather conditions.

 We undertake safety inspections on a monthly basis across our highway network.

 As potholes can develop over a very short time it is possible that one can appear between inspections and consequently we are not aware of it.
 This is why we appreciate you reporting them.

 How do I report a pothole?

-To report a pothole please contact our infrastructure team via email on email@example.com or by phone 01720424450
+To report a pothole please contact the Environment Services team via email on email@example.com or by phone 01720424450.

 When will potholes be filled?